simonlut/Simulacrum/README.md

  Made by: [Nicolas Kubail Kalousdian](https://github.com/t3ch-support) and [Simon Lut](https://github.com/simonlut)

  Read and write global variables to a KUKA Robot arm using [KukaVarProxy](https://github.com/ImtsSrl/KUKAVARPROXY), directly from Grasshopper.

+ WARNING!
+ - Do not use this software for dangerous applications such as milling.
+ - If you would like to come close to the robot, set it in T1 and make sure that someone else is also present.

 ## Setup
 Kuka: